Munir Sarhadi

-Munir Sarhadi (1931 – May 23, 1980) was a Pashtun-Pakistani instrumentalist, sarinda player and a folk singer.
+Munir Sarhadi (1931 – 23 May 1980) was a Pashtun-Pakistani instrumentalist, sarinda player and folk singer.
 As a musician, he represented Pakistan in several countries.
-In 1978, Munir was the recipient of Pride of Performance, the highest civil award conferred by the Government of Pakistan.
+In 1978, Munir was the recipient of the Pride of Performance, the highest civil award conferred by the Government of Pakistan.

 Early life and career

 Munir Sarhadi was born in 1931 at Peshawar, Khyber Pakhtunkhwa.
 He was primarily playing the sarinda despite his parents wishing him to play a non-bowed string instrument.
-His father refused to teach him the traditional musical instrument in an effort to allow him to play the string instrument besides sarinda.
+His father refused to teach him the traditional musical instrument in an effort to persuade him to play the string instrument besides sarinda.
 Munir was persistent in his pursuit of sarinda and later became quite good in playing it.
 He used to perform at many music festivals and music concerts.
 He was in great demand due to his skills all over Pakistan.